Learn more about our Advertising Disclosure

 Crime index 37.74 22.74

-• In the most recent presidential election, North Dakota leaned Republican, while Pittsburgh went Democratic.
+• In the last presidential election, North Dakota leaned Republican, while Pittsburgh supported Democratic.

 • Change of address: Be sure to fill out your USPS change of address form at least a week before your move.
 You can set your official move date so your mail is forwarded to North Dakota without any hiccups.
 Start here.

-• Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
+• Moving insurance: Insurance rules differ from state to state, so your specific needs will depend on your location.
 Opt for cost-free Released Value Protection from movers, providing minimal coverage with a maximum liability of 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your selected moving company or consider a third-party insurance provider.

 Things to do in North Dakota